zsviczian/obsidian-excalidraw-plugin/docs/ExcalidrawScriptsEngine.md

 ![image](https://user-images.githubusercontent.com/14358394/145673633-83b6c969-cead-429b-9721-fd047f980279.png)

+## Script development
 An Excalidraw script will automatically receive two objects:
-- The `ea` object, already initialized and set to the active view from which it was called.
+- `ea`: The Script Enginge will initialize the `ea` object including setting the active view to the View from which the script was called.
+- `utils`: There is currently only a single function published on `utils`
-- The `utils` object, which currently supports a single function: `inputPrompt: (header: string, placeholder?: string, value?: string)`.
+  - `inputPrompt: (header: string, placeholder?: string, value?: string)`.
+You need to await the result of inputPrompt.
+See the example below for details.

 ## Example Excalidraw Automate script